NathanNeurotic/AI/README.md

 *   **Persistent Category State:** Remembers which categories were left open or closed across sessions using browser localStorage.
 *   **Themed Interface:** Retro-terminal aesthetic with a typing effect in the header.
 *   **Alphabetical Sorting:** Categories and services are automatically sorted alphabetically when `script.js` dynamically loads `services.json`.
+*   **Favorites:** Mark services with the star icon to quickly access them in a dedicated "Favorites" category that persists using `localStorage`.

 ## Getting Started